ministryofjustice/staff-identity-idam-scripts/RevokeUserAccess/README.md

     - `Global Reader`
     - `Application Administrator`
 * Open PowerShell 7 and run the following commands
-    * If this is your first run `Install-Module Microsoft.Graph.Beta`
-    * If this is already installed, run `Update-Module Microsoft.Graph.Beta`
 * `cd` to where you downloaded the local script
 * Run the required script
 * At the prompt, sign in with your Entra ID Administrator Account